yuanshunning/pickit-docs/docs/robot-integrations/the_pickit_functions_cheat_sheet.rst

 pickit\_get\_pose()
 ~~~~~~~~~~~~~~~~~~~

-Request Pick-it for the pick pose of the first object in the Pick-it
+Request Pickit for the pick pose of the first object in the Pickit
 buffer.

 +-----------------+--------------------------------------+-----------+